Silind-Software/direflow/README.md

 > A thorough description of the principles used in this setup, can be read [in this article](https://itnext.io/react-and-web-components-3e0fca98a593)

 ### Features include
-✔ Full Webpack control
+✔️ Create, build and ship Web Components easier than ever before ✔️ Configure your project with full Webpack control
-✔ Bundling multiple components together
-✔ Data-sharing and interactions between components
+✔️ Bundling multiple components together for optimzed bundlesize ✔️ Data-sharing and interactions bewteen components
-✔ Passing child elements to the component
+✔️ Passing child elements to the component
-✔ Plugins for varies purposes: font-loading, external scripts, styled-components, and more ...
+✔️ Plugins for varies purposes: font-loading, external resources, styled-components, and more ...

 ## Get started